-Quantitative western blotting in particular depends on confirming that the signal you’re getting is coming only from your protein of interest.
-Without antibody validation (and validation that the signal is linearly related to the amount of protein), you won’t have the accuracy and precision needed for quantitative analysis.
-After all, the goal of the study is to measure the abundance of a specific protein, and cross-reactivity can artificially inflate your abundance measurement.
+Quantitative Western blotting in particular depends on confirming the signal you’re getting is coming only from your protein of interest.
+Without antibody validation (and validation that the signal is linearly related to the amount of protein), you won’t have the accuracy and precision you need for quantitative analysis.
+After all, the goal of the study is to measure the abundance of a specific protein, so cross-reactivity can artificially inflate your abundance measurement.

-To ensure experimental quality, the International Working Group for Antibody Validation gives five different methods for validating antibodies, four of which work for Western Blotting, and they recommend using at least two of the validating strategies we will discuss below.
+To ensure experimental quality, the International Working Group for Antibody Validation gives five different methods for validating antibodies, four of which work for Western Blotting.
+The Group recommends using at least two of the validating strategies we will discuss below.

-This approach should be familiar to every biochemist who’s been in the game for a while, though the methods have been updated!
+The genetic strategies approach should be familiar to every biochemist who’s been in the game for a while, though the methods are constantly being updated.
 Measure the relevant signal in control cells or tissues in which the target epitope has been knocked out or knocked down using CRISPR-Cas9 or RNA interference (RNAi).
 Because there should be very little to no expression of the target protein, any signal observed will indicate crossreactivity.

-In this western blot, we see protein lysate from a cell line with a particular protein knocked down by two different siRNA molecules in columns 1 and 2.
+For example: In this Western blot, we see protein lysate from a cell line with a particular protein knocked down by two different siRNA molecules in columns 1 and 2.
 Column C is control.
 It’s possible to determine how much off-target binding there will be by comparing the columns.

-This next method is a little more low-tech.
-Use an antibody-independent method to quantify the target signal for several samples and then compare these amounts with those from antibody-based approaches.
-For example, there are several targeted proteomics approaches that can quantify protein expression in different samples.
+This next antibody validation method is a little more low-tech.
+Use an antibody-independent method to quantify the target signal for several samples.
+Then compare these amounts with those from antibody-based approaches.
+There are several targeted proteomics approaches that can quantify protein expression in different samples.
 Antibody labeling should correlate with these quantifications.

 Independent antibody strategies

 Using two or more different antibodies against the same target is an intuitive and effective method to gauge the specificity of an antibody.
 It’s important to test the correlation within one application environment.
-The antibodies are independent if they have different epitopes (bind to different regions of the protein).
-That way they are unlikely to exhibit off-target binding to the same protein that’s unrelated to the study.
-This method pairs well with a knockout or knockdown approach.
+You’ll know if the antibodies are independent if they have different epitopes (bind to different regions of the protein).
+Having different epitopes means they are unlikely to exhibit off-target binding to the same protein that’s unrelated to the study.
+The independent antibody smethod pairs well with a knockout or knockdown approach.

 Expression of tagged proteins